adieyal/PMIS/README.md

 Requirements
 ------------

-You are required to have provy (and all its dependencies) and vagrant both installed.
+You are required to have ansible (and all its dependencies) and vagrant both installed.

+If you run bin/install.sh from the root folder, good things should happen.
+It sets up ansible and vagrant.

+Verify this is the base box you want before running install.sh:

+    vagrant box add base http://files.vagrantup.com/precise64.box

-The first time around it might take some time, as vagrant might have to download the VM image.
+The first time around it might take some time, as vagrant will have to download the VM image.
 Be patient!

 Running the Recipe